 - The value of the Red Panda Context Reverb Pedal for your money

 The Red Panda Context is an amazing reverb pedal, especially since it performs like a high-end reverb pedal that costs double of what the Red Panda Context does.

-This reverb peal is one of the best reverb pedals for guitar players that are looking for a large ambience or just a subtle space for your guitar, especially if you are someone who is just plugging your guitar into a single amp or just using an effects loop.
+This reverb peal is one of the best reverb pedals for guitar players that are looking for a large ambiance or just a subtle space for your guitar, especially if you are someone who is just plugging your guitar into a single amp or just using an effects loop.

 The only complaint that I have about the Red Panda Context Reverb pedal is that it doesn’t come with an Expression pedal control to use over the Decay or Blend; this would have been nice to use to have an extra momentary foot-switch for the infinite Decay.

 Core features of the Red Panda Context Reverb Pedal: